Skip to main content

-Our charity of choice is to support The Guide Dogs NSW/ACT
+Our charity of choice is to support

 Guide Dogs NSW/ACT exists to enhance the quality of life of people living with blindness or impaired vision, by assisting in their achievement of independence through access and mobility.
 We believe people living with impaired vision have equal rights to other people, and respect their right for human dignity.

 “I was fortunate enough to grow up with many animals during my childhood and my love for them has continued.
 I had cats, dogs, birds & fish.
-One of my favourite pets was my Labrador where we had lots of fun and enjoyment together.
+One of my favourite pets was my Labrador, where we had lots of fun and enjoyment together.
 I also found him to be extremely intelligent.
 This lead me to the Guide Dogs NSW/ACT, where I have donated continually for many years.
-I want to help my chosen charity make it possible for them to continue providing free mobility services to people who are blind or vision impaired.
+I want to help my chosen charity make it possible for them to continue providing mobility services to people who are blind or vision impaired.
 I encourage you to donate when possible.”

-About the Guide Dog Training
+About the Guide Dog

 It takes nearly two years to develop a playful pup into a responsible Guide Dog.
 The process outlined below ensures that they get the right dog for the job.
+It takes nearly two years to develop a playful pup into a responsible Guide Dog.
+The process outlined below ensures that they get the right dog for the job.
+It takes nearly two years to develop a playful pup into a responsible Guide Dog.
+The process outlined below ensures that they get the right dog for the job.

 Step 1: Puppy Raising